mm80843/T3.5/docs/Benef/PBN__Benef_182.md

 # __Increased access to specialist care__

-## Name of the Benefit

-Provides better access to specialized treatment and expertise

 ## Description of Benefits pertaining to Beneficiaries

 * [Improves health outcomes and reduces mortality rates in rural areas](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_186.md)